Native VS Cross-platform Vs Hybrid Mobile Apps

 Difference between Native & Cross-platform Mobile Apps:-

-A native app is an app that is developed with the intention of being used in a particular platform like only for android or ios or a particular device whereas a cross-platform application is a mobile app which is built to be used on multiple operating systems.
-To clearly understand the main features of each platform read all the advantages separately.
+A native app is an app that is developed with the intention of being used in a particular platform like only for android or ios or a particular device, whereas a cross-platform application is a mobile app that is built to be used on multiple operating systems.
+To clearly understand the main features of each platform, read all the advantages separately.

 The Major advantages of native mobile apps include: